kncrabtree/blackchirp/doc/source/user_guide/experiment/acquisition_types.rst

 To mitigate this potential case, Blackchirp has a "phase correction" algorithm that attempts to correct for slow phase drift.
 This algorithm can be enabled by checking the ``Phase Correction`` box.

-In order to work, the FID record from the digitizer must contain the chirp, and the chirp must not be saturated on the scale of the diigitizer.
+In order to work, the FID record from the digitizer must contain the chirp, and the chirp should not be saturated on the scale of the digitizer.
 Often the leakage through a switch is sufficient, but we have also used directional couplers and/or SPDT switches with some success to allow an attenuated version of the chirp to bypass a diode limiter/protection switch combination.
 Blackchirp attempts to determine where the chirp is located within the wavefunction (more on this below), and then computes the cross correlation between the chirp in the new record with the current average chirp after at least 20 FIDs have been recorded.
 This calculation is performed with trial shifts of up to a few points in time to determine the maximum.